Skip to main content

 When preparing your rooftop garden, don’t forget your planters, gardening tools, furniture, and tips for caring for and watering your plants.
 Once you’ve cared for your garden each day, you can sit back, take in the sun, and relax among nature of your own making.

-6 kinds of perennials that bloom all summer for a gorgeous garden all season
+6 kinds of perennials that bloom in the summer for a gorgeous garden all season

-Hostas, Lily of the valley, Blue lupine and more, these perennials will brighten your garden all summer
+Hostas, lily of the valley, and more: These perennial blooms will brighten your outdoor space

 Gardening is a lot of work, but it can be well worth it if you do a little homework before you start digging.
-If you want your flower beds and garden to bloom for longer than a few weeks, you can't just plant seeds without care and expect month-long results.
-In fact, many perennial plants, those that you do not need to replant every year, have relatively short flowering seasons, leaving your garden looking a little bare for a good portion of the summer.
+If you want your flower beds and garden to bloom for longer than a few weeks, you can't just plant seeds without care and expect long results.
+In fact, many perennial plants have relatively short flowering seasons, leaving your garden looking a little bare for a good portion of the summer.
 And after all that work, there is nothing worse than looking at a bare garden.
+So, how do you get your garden to look gorgeous all summer?
+Plant perennials that bloom all summer long.

-So how do you get your garden to look gorgeous all summer?
 We’ve pulled together a list of perennials that will boast beautiful blossoms throughout the entire summer and return year after year with an abundance of color and fragrance.
 For a more interesting-looking flower bed, be sure to incorporate a variety of heights, a cohesive color scheme, and flowering plants that thrive in varying amounts of sunlight.
 Check out the recommendations below to build long-lasting floral arrangements you can enjoy for months on end.

 Read more